Ashi-Girl

 Ashi-Girl (アシガール, Ashigāru) is a Japanese manga series written and illustrated by Kozueko Morimoto.
 It was serialized in Shueisha's josei manga magazine Cocohana from November 2011 to December 2021.
 A live-action television drama adaptation aired from September to December 2017.

+Synopsis

+Yui Hayakawa is a lazy, underperforming student whose only talent is her leg strength.
+One day, she suddenly gets transported in time to the Sengoku period due to accidentally falling in her brother Takeru's time machine.

 Media

 Manga

 Written and illustrated by Kozueko Morimoto, Ashi-Girl began serialization in the first-ever issue of Shueisha's Cocohana josei manga magazine released on November 28, 2011.
 It ended serialization on December 27, 2021.
-The series' chapters were collected into sixteen tankōbon volumes from July 25, 2012 to February 25, 2022.
+The series' chapters were collected into sixteen tankōbon volumes from July 25, 2012, to February 25, 2022.

 A sequel manga titled, Tama ni Koshi Ire: Ashi-Girl Season 2 began serialization in the same magazine on February 28, 2023.
-The sequel's chapters have been collected into four tankōbon volumes as of October 24, 2025.
+The sequel's chapters have been collected into five tankōbon volumes as of July 23, 2026.